ProJSLib/jsbits/packages/deep-clone/README.md

-Both modes retain all the attributes of the copied properties (enumerable, configurable, writable) and correctly transfer the `get` and/or `set` methods, although these, like the properties with function-type values, _are copied by reference_.
+Both modes retain all the attributes of the copied properties (enumerable, configurable, writable) and correctly transfer the `get` and/or `set` methods, although these, like the other function-type values, _are copied by reference_.

 Try to limit the usage of this function to POJOs, as this function does not